College of Integrative Sciences

 Prereq: None

-This introductory survey explores practices in design and digital media through a series of design challenges, workshops, and hands-on projects.
-Advancing towards an independent project, participants will hone their skills as makers and thinkers while developing a portfolio of original work for both print and web.
-While it is primarily concerned with visual experimentation and individual expression, this course will also expose students to critical topics in media and design through readings, seminars and student presentations.
-Techniques surveyed in this course include: digital imaging and animation (Adobe Creative Cloud), creative coding (Processing), and digital printing and fabrication.
+This introductory survey explores practices in design and digital media through a sequence of design exercises, workshops, and hands-on projects.
+Advancing towards an independent final project, participants will hone their skills as makers and thinkers while developing a portfolio of original work for both print and web.
+While primarily concerned with visual experimentation and expression, this course exposes students to critical topics in media and design through readings, seminars and student presentations.
+Techniques surveyed in this course include: digital imaging and animation (Adobe Creative Cloud), creative coding (Processing), digital printing, and light fabrication.

 Offering: Crosslisting